 2. Value your time and your services.

 It may be tempting to give your nutrition knowledge away for free.
-Clients (and friends and family) may ask you to do so, without giving it much consideration.
+Clients, patients (and friends and family) may ask you to do so, without giving it much consideration.

-But if you want to make a living as a trainer or coach, you need to put a price on your nutrition coaching services — whether that’s an increased hourly rate or a special program.
+But if you want to make a great living, you need to put a price on your nutrition coaching services — whether that’s an increased hourly rate or a special program.

 You also need to value your own time.
-The adage “time is money” is particularly true for fitness and health professionals.
-Be clear and specific about when you’re available to clients, and how the time will be used.
+The adage “time is money” is particularly true for health, fitness, and wellness.
+Be clear and specific about when you’re available, and how the time will be used.

 You can also apply my ‘1-minute rule’.
 If you can answer the question in less than one minute, go for it.
 If you’ll need more than that, it falls under the umbrella of coaching — and that means you charge for it.